 Create a social media campaign when you're about to launch a product, service, or event.
 You can preview your product or hold a contest to figure out what the product will be.
 You want to get people talking about your brand to build anticipation and encourage future sales.
 Create posts, teaser videos, countdown posts, or even take pre-orders.
 And yes, make sure it all has a dedicated hashtag.

 12) Utilize all the Features Social Media has to offer

 This is a broad one, we know.
 But things like the Instagram Shopping feature are game changers for brands that sell physical products.
-If that's you, through this feature, you can tag products in your Instagram posts and stories.
+If that's you, you can tag products in your Instagram posts and stories through this feature.
 When customers tap on the product tag, they'll be redirected to a website to complete a purchase.
 Take advantage of showcasing products and limited-time deals or offers on Instagram stories.
-These stories disappear in 24 hours, spurring a built-in sense of urgency and encouraging customers to come back daily for new offers.
+These stories disappear in 24 hours, spurring a built-in sense of urgency and encouraging customers to return daily for new offers.

 There are other features similar to these on sites like Facebook.
 And on Facebook, don't be afraid to launch a messenger campaign, delivering content based on each user's preference.

 As Spicework points out, although Spotify doesn't often show up in social media marketing discussions, you can use it to experiment with sponsored playlists, audio, video, or display ads.
 Weekly playlists put together by employees can showcase your company's human side.

 14) Use Video to Your Advantage

 Create video campaigns to demonstrate the uses of your products.
 You can do a simple demo or more elaborate videos exploring your products' features.
 Be entertaining and informative.
 Whether your company has a YouTube channel, you're employing video on your website, or you're utilizing features like Instagram video marketing, showing people what your company is up to goes a long way and, in many cases, does what the written word or a still photo cannot.